Tesla delivers its first 30 Model 3s in historic moment

-Tesla handed over the keys to the first 30 Model 3 owners at the automaker's manufacturing plant in Fremont, California Friday night.
+Tesla handed over the keys (or, in this case, keycards) to the first 30 Model 3 owners at the automaker's manufacturing plant in Fremont, California Friday night.

 The jubilant event marked the culmination of a long journey to deliver an affordable electric car.
 With its first three vehicles — the Roadster, Model S and Model X — Tesla (TSLA) made electric cars cool.
 But with prices approaching and exceeding $100,000, few could afford them.